amesar/nosqlperf/README.md

     Get       5522.51  1448616    1.798       2       2       5       8      17     703    0     0
     Update     983.83  8131446   10.159       7      11      86     126     283    8680    0     0

-## Advanced Test Configuration
+## Configuration
 * Tests are written in Java
 * Configured and wired with Spring XML and set of externalized properties
 * Two things to configure:
   * The vtest tests you want to run
-  * The provider-specific implementation of the key/value DAO that vtest tests call
+  * The provider-specific implementation of the KeyValueDao that vtest tests call

 ### Provider Configuration
+* See conf/
 * conf/appContext.xml imports provider-specific appContext-nosql.xml which is toggled by putting appropriate directory into classpath (common.env $provider)
-* Each provider has a directory in conf containing
+* Each provider has a directory in conf containing:
-  * appContext-nosql.xml - impl
+  * appContext-nosql.xml - implementation of KeyValueDao
-  * appContext-nosql.properties for its
+  * appContext-nosql.properties for above

 ### VTest Configuration
-* Found in conf/vtest/
+* See in conf/vtest/
 * Files:
   * vtest.xml - core vtest bean configuration.
 Root app context file for vtest framework
   * vtest.properties - externalized properties for above